anthonyec/godot_sfx/README.md

 ```

 ### Random sounds
-If you include sounds with file names that end with numbers, `SFX` will randomly
+If you include sounds with file names that end with numbers, `SFX` can randomly
 choose one and play it.

 For example, in my sounds directory I include the following files: